The top ELF off-season moves of April

 In a historic move, wide receiver Harlan Kwofie has signed a five-year contract extension with Rhein Fire over the offseason, marking the longest player commitment in ELF history.
 The 25-year-old German has been a pivotal part of the team's success since joining in 2022.
 Despite injuries in the previous season, Kwofie's contributions, including multiple playoff touchdowns, have solidified his role as a key offensive weapon.
 Kwofie ranks amongst the top homegrown wide receivers in the ELF and will showcase his abilities once again in the upcoming season.

 Alongside Kwofie, Rhein Fire was able to resign former Massachusetts defensive tackle Hugo Klages for the upcoming season.
-Klages were pivotel for the team’s success in the regular and post season back in 2024.
+Klages were pivotal for the team’s success in the regular and post season back in 2024.
 Now, they are primed to lead Rhein Fire to their third straight championship run over the past three seasons.

 European imports - Former Vikings WR Jordan Bouah joins champions

 To compensate for the loss of key players like MVP Glen Toonga and wide receivers Anthony Mahoungou and Nathaniel Robitaille, Rhein Fire has strategically added European talent to their lineup.
 A notable signing to highlight is Italian wide receiver Jordan Bouah.
-Bouah was a standaout wide receiver for the Vienna Vikings over the past three seasons.
+Bouah was a standout wide receiver for the Vienna Vikings over the past three seasons.
 Now, the twitchy wide receiver and deep threat is joining Rhein Fire on their mission to “three-peat”!

 Coaching continuity with former 49ers head coach Jim Tomsula